jeffreyevans/spatialEco/README.md

 | `rotate.polygon`             | Rotates a polygon by specified angle
 | `sa.trans`                   | Trigonometric transformation of a slope and aspect interaction
 | `sample.annulus`             | Creates sample points based on annulus with defined inner and outer radius
-| `sample.line`                | Depreciated because sf::st_sample can aggregate samples by feature
+| `sample.line`                | Deprecated because sf::st_sample can aggregate samples by feature
-| `sample.poly`                | Depreciated because sf::st_sample can aggregate samples by feature
+| `sample.poly`                | Deprecated because sf::st_sample can aggregate samples by feature
 | `sampleTransect`             | Creates random transects from points, generates sample points along each transect
 | `separability`               | Calculates variety of univariate separability metrics for nominal class samples
 | `sf_dissolve`                | Dissolves polygon geometry using attribute, globally or overlap